loshz/metrics_server/README.md

 [![Documentation](https://docs.rs/metrics-server/badge.svg)](https://docs.rs/metrics-server)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/syscll/metrics-server/blob/main/LICENSE)

-This library provides a hassle-free, single-responsibility HTTP server used to easily expose metrics in your application.
+A hassle-free, single-responsibility, safe HTTP server used to easily expose metrics in your application.

+_**Note: this library is NOT production ready!
+Use with caution and submit bugs where possible.**_

 ## Usage